-Stocks have performed exceptionally well this year in the face of overwhelmingly negative sentiment, and that's a positive sign for the markets heading into 2013, said John Buckingham, portfolio manager for the Al Frank Fund.
+Stocks have performed well this year in the face of overwhelmingly negative sentiment, and that's a positive sign for the markets heading into 2013, says John Buckingham, portfolio manager for the Al Frank Fund.